frankiee12a9/java-spring-study-errors-bugs-resolusion-document-mine/testing/README.md

     }
 ```

-The code mostly speak for itself what it does.
-As the `POST` request, first we need a `requestBody` (name, description),
+The code mostly speaks for itself what it does.
+As the `POST` request, first we need a `RequestBody` (e.g. name, description),
 then we need `EntityManager` to make it persisted and managed in the DB.

 `MockMvc.perform()` accepts a `MockMvcRequest` and mocks the API call given the fields of the object.
 Here, we built a request via the `MockMvcRequestBuilders`, as the request is `POST` and it does accept the `RequestBody` with `contentType` as `APPLICATION_JSON`,